Techryptic/Techryptic.github.io/_posts/2023-09-01-Annoying-Apple-Fans.md

 tags:
     - Bluetooth
 ---
 > **9/6/2023 Update:** I'd like to draw your attention to the fact that I've been addressing this matter since November 2022.
 Feel free to examine my Twitter or YouTube history for further information.
-Authors should be more diligent in fact-checking their work.

 > **9/6/2023 Update:** I've already submitted this concern to the Apple Research team, and it's crucial to emphasize its significance.
 I propose two potential solutions for Apple, with the added benefit of reducing the threat:
 First, they should bolster the proximity RSSI check, ensuring that receiving devices establish a stronger connection with Apple devices.